TeamStation AI / /cto

 Old search language: nearshore software development for CTOs, build nearshore engineering team, nearshore dev team strategy

-What US CTOs and CIOs are really trying to solve: CTOs need speed, but speed breaks when vendors cannot prove architecture judgment, role fit, review quality, topology design, and delivery telemetry.
+What US CTOs and CIOs are really trying to solve: CTOs need speed, but speed breaks when AI-era resumes, vendor claims, and nearshore interviews cannot prove architecture judgment, role fit, review quality, topology design, and delivery telemetry.

-TeamStation AI category answer: TeamStation AI gives CTOs a Distributed Engineering OS for capacity design, cognitive evaluation, team topology, launch readiness, and delivery visibility.
+TeamStation AI category answer: TeamStation AI gives CTOs a Distributed Engineering OS for capacity design, cognitive evaluation, team topology, launch readiness, AI-assisted review pressure, and delivery visibility.

 Proof path: Axiom Cortex, Nebula AI, engineering topology pages, pricing, and case studies connect the strategy to measurable execution.